dev-engines-cli/all-caps-path/README.md

 * Cross-Platform
 * MIT Licensced
 * 100% test coverage
-* Source is JavaScript, no binaries used (except the built-in PowerShell.exe on Windows)
+* Source is JavaScript, no binaries used (except what comes built-in to Windows)

 ## WIP: Tasks